FoNDUE-HTR/Documentation/KRAKEN.md

 - `train.txt`
 - `eval.txt`
 - `test.txt`

-in which you give the path to the xml files used (one per line), such as:
+in which you give the path to the xml files used (one per line), such as (an example can be found [here](https://github.com/FoNDUE-HTR/Documentation/tree/master/split)):

 ```
 data/Balzac1624_Lettres_btv1b86262420_corrected_0015.xml